Ivanx89/python_scripts/python_scripts/csv/README.md

-This files are used for some scripts
+This files are used by some scripts